sysPass/sysPass-doc/docs/source/application/plugins.rst

 getCompatibleVersion
 ::::::::::::::::::::

-Método que devuelve un array de integers con la versión mínima de sysPass compatible
+Method that returns an array of integers with the minimum sysPass compatible version

 .. code-block:: php

   /**
-   * Devuelve la versión compatible de sysPass
+   * Returns the minimum sysPass compatible version
    *
    * @return array
    */